-Larry S. Stewart recently retired from the active practice of law, ending a career of over 50 years as a trial lawyer.
+Larry S. Stewart retired from the active practice of law in 2016, ending a career of over 50 years as a trial lawyer.
 His practice had focused on catastrophic injuries, particularly victims of defective products and medical malpractice.
 In 2001, following the terrorists attacks he established Trial Lawyers Care, the largest pro bono private organization in history which brought free legal services to over 1700 victims and victim families.

 Mr. Stewart is nationally known as an advocate of consumer and individual rights.
 He has testified before Congress and state legislatures on legal reform issues and has frequently appeared on radio and television shows.
 Mr. Stewart is also a nationally recognized legal expert, having been named to academic conferences on topics such as automobile insurance, products liability and medical malpractice and testifying as an expert witness in legal malpractice and bad faith insurance cases.